bwhoose/GitPractice/readme.md

-Hi STAT 600
+Hi STAT 600!

-Statistics can be dull but
+Statistics can be dull, but

-it has its moments
+it has its moments.